Rodrigo double caps convincing win for Leeds over Burnley

 Leeds had already passed up golden opportunities for Pascal Struijk and Stuart Dallas before getting their first a minute before the break.
 Klich strode forward on a counter-attack and, when afforded time and space, the Polish midfielder picked his spot and bent the ball inside the post.

-Burnley started the second half brightly too, with Ashley Westwood flashing a volley wide after the ball say up invitingly, but they were 2-0 down before the hour mark as Harrison got a touch to flick Ezgjan Alioski’s low shot into the net.
+Burnley started the second half brightly too, with Vydra passing up a glorious chance to level when played in Wood, but they were 2-0 down before the hour mark as Harrison got a touch to flick Ezgjan Alioski’s low shot into the net.

-Moments before the goal, Patrick Bamford — he of an ill-fated loan spell to Turf Moor in 2016 — was replaced by Rodrigo, and the Spain forward would go close to a hat-trick.
+There was flashpoint moments later.
+McNeil appeared to say something to Alioski when he was down on the ground before the Leeds man got to his feet and responded by sticking out his tongue.

+Both managers and captains were then called over after a Burnley player made a complaint to referee Graham Scott.

 James Tarkowski had already made one goal-saving challenge to prevent Luke Ayling’s cross from reaching the 30-year-old in front of goal before he got his first in the 76th minute.